Smith Thornton Privacy Policy

 Security of your Personal Information

 Smith Thornton will take practical measures to protect the personal information we hold from misuse, loss, and from unauthorised access, modification or disclosure.
-Our employees are required follow the Australian Privacy Principles and respect the confidentiality of personal information of privacy of individuals.
+Our employees are required to follow the Australian Privacy Principles and respect the confidentiality of personal information and the privacy of individuals.

 Smith Thornton takes practical measures to destroy or permanently de-identify records no longer needed.